vgvinay2/rolify_cancancan/README.md

 # rolify_cancancan

-Used in this app: Rails4, rolify and cancan gems.
+Used in this app: Rails4, rolify and cancancan gems.
 The authentification was made from scratch following railscasts tutorials.

 To run the aplication run: